 Everyone in Aramengo: from ancient land of confinement to homeland of relaxation.

-In Roman times the village was of strategic importance for the control of the road that connected Asti to the Po valley.
+Aramengo, in Roman times, gained particular importance for the control of the road that connected Asti to the Po valley.

-The historical events of Aramengo, however, are closely linked to the feudal family of the Radicati, which boasted large estates in neighboring municipalities.
+The historical events of Aramengo, however, are closely linked to the feudal family of the Radicati.

 Food and wine and typical products.